-Monitoring efforts resulted in an 11% carcass recovery rate, which was below the target carcass recovery rate of 20%.
-However, it is unclear if 20% is necessary to obtain reliable bio-data or what resolution is lost with lower sampling rates.
+Spawning ground monitoring efforts resulted in an 8.6% carcass recovery rate, which was well below the target carcass recovery rate of 20%.
+However, it is unclear if 20% is necessary to obtain reliable biological-data or what the implications of reduced sampling rates may be.
 Zhou (2002) reported fish length as a significant factor in carcass recovery probability, with larger fish recovered at a higher rate than smaller fish.
 This is especially important as it relates to precocious males, or jacks, which are expected to occur with higher frequencies in hatchery-origin Chinook.
 Failing to assess and correct for biases and population discrepancies could lead to potential underestimation of hatchery-origin Chinook survival (resulting in inflated hatchery production) or over-estimation of wild-origin Chinook survival (masking potentially negative effects of the hatchery program) (Murdoch et al. 2010).
-We are considering methods (e.g. mark-recapture) to assess and quantify potential size bias in our carcass recovery efforts.
+We are considering methods (e.g., mark-recapture) to assess and quantify potential size bias in our carcass recovery efforts.

-Surveys in late-September revealed few carcasses attributable to pre-spawn mortality (PSM) and October surveys found few PSM as well, resulting in an estimated PSM of just 3 fish or 1.1%.
-Given the thermally challenging conditions encountered by Chinook in the Okanogan River, it is likely that the majority of PSM occurs earlier in the season while water temperatures are higher and are a greater risk to fish attempting to travel to or hold near the spawning grounds.
+Spawning grounds surveys beginning in mid-August and lasting through November 16 revealed very few carcasses attributable to pre-spawn mortality, or PSM.
+Of the 283 female Chinook carcasses recovered, only 1.77% were determined to have expired prespawn.
+Also, few female carcasses had retained a significant portion of their eggs, with an egg retention rate of just 1.97%.
+In other words, it appears that if a significant pre-spawn mortality event takes place, it occurs prior to the spawning period in October, or even late September, as the carcasses we recover on the spawning grounds are nearly all void of eggs.
+Given the challenging thermal conditions encountered by Chinook in the Okanogan River, it is likely that the majority of PSM occurs earlier in the season while water temperatures are higher and are a greater risk to fish attempting to travel to or hold near the spawning grounds.
 If this were true, the current design of our redd/carcass surveys would provide an underrepresentation of actual PSM.
-Therefore, egg retention and pre-spawn mortality results should be interpreted cautiously.
+Therefore, egg retention and prespawn mortality results should be interpreted cautiously.
+One thing of note is that carcasses that are collected during spring Chinook spawning ground surveys in August and September are assessed via coded wire tag recovery to determine spring or summer run.
+During the 2019 surveys, 3 summer Chinook pre-spawn mortality carcasses were collected, one each in Loup Loup Creek, Aeneas Creek, and Bonaparte Creek.
 The carcasses of fish that died prior to the onset of spawning and before sampling began may have been carried downstream of recovery floats, consumed by scavengers, or covered with sediment, making them unavailable for sampling or harder to detect and collect.
 This could result in an underestimation of pre-spawn mortality.
-The protocol assumes that each female may contain up to 5,000 eggs and were only considered pre-spawn mortality if they retained > 4500 eggs.
+The protocol assumes that each female may contain up to 5,000 eggs and were only considered pre-spawn mortality if they retained >

+4500 eggs.
 A static fecundity assumption may not be the best approach because younger and smaller females will likely have fewer eggs.
 We expanded the assessment to include an evaluation of fish that retained greater than 1,000 eggs as an attempt to capture some of the variability in fecundity and situations where fish died before depositing a biologically important portion of their eggs.
-However, even when considering any female with that retained ≥1000 eggs, the estimated PSM was still just 1.3%.
-We are not sure that 1,000 eggs are biologically important, but clearly there should be some amount of egg retention that matters besides 100%.
+However, even when considering any female that retained ≥1000 eggs, the estimated PSM remained unchanged.
 We suggest continued review and modification of the egg retention estimation methods/protocol in the future.